 Bulls' Lauri Markkanen: Good to go Wednesday

-Markkanen (ankle) is starting Wednesday against the Pelicans, Chuck Swirsky of the Bulls Radio Network reports.
+Markkanen (ankle) is starting Wednesday against the Wizards, Chuck Swirsky of the Bulls Radio Network reports.

-Markkanen was considered probable with the left ankle sprain, but he'll remain in the starting five, as expected.
-The 22-year-old is averaging 20.4 points and 6.2 rebounds in 29.2 minutes over the last five games.
+Markkanen has been playing through an ankle sprain lately but will take the court Wednesday as expected.
+In seven appearances this month, Markkanen is averaging 15.3 points, 6.1 rebounds and 1.4 assists in 30.4 minutes.

 More News